bashpack-project/bashpack/README.md

 ## FAQ

 - **POSIX Compatibility**: Bashpack is POSIX-compliant, meaning it can be installed on any POSIX system.
 It was first written in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), but is now written in [Bourne shell](https://en.wikipedia.org/wiki/Bourne_shell).
-That being said, every specific distro software support needs to be added one by one in the sub commands.
+That being said, every specific distro software support needs to be added one by one in the subcommands.
 - **Root Access**: Root/sudo access is required for installation and most operations.
 - **Automatic Updates**: Bashpack can automatically update itself.
 - **Repositories**: Multiple repositories exist; for production usage, only the main one should be used.